 Maryland law recognizes home instruction as an alternative to public school enrollment and as a means for students to receive regular, thorough instruction.
-Currently, home school students are expressly authorized to participate in public school standardized testing.
+Currently, homeschooled students are expressly authorized to participate in public school standardized testing.

-• Any requirement that homeschool students be allowed to participate in public school athletics or other extracurricular activities without the inclusion of monetary remuneration.
+Any requirement that homeschool students be allowed to participate in public school athletics or other extracurricular activities.